alexa-labs/skill-workshop-smart-city/Module 4 - Add new intent - MoneyMetricsIntent/README.md

 ## Part 2: Update Code

 1. Select the Code tab in the top menu.
-2. Add new intent handler for MoneyMetricsIntent, and respond back with placeholder speech of - *"You asked what department did we spend the {least/most} money on.
+2. **Add new intent handler for MoneyMetricsIntent**, and respond back with placeholder speech of - *"You asked what department did we spend the {least/most} money on.
 Let's find the data in the next step by querying the Las Vegas Open Data API"*

-	> #### Syntax Error?
-	> Note that you may receive a syntax error if you try to save the code at this point.
-This is normal, and will be fixed as you copy the code blocks that follow in the next few steps.
+**Add code for MoneyMetricsIntentHandler**: Copy the code below, and paste just under MoneySpentIntentHandler.

 ```js
 const MoneyMetricsIntentHandler = {